-- The notes are designed for investors who seek a return of 1.50 times the appreciation of the price of Gold up to a maximum total return on the notes that will not be less than 21.00% at maturity.
-Investors should be willing to forgo interest and dividend payments and, if the price of the Commodity declines by more than 15%, be willing to lose up to 85% of their principal. - Senior unsecured obligations of JPMorgan Chase & Co. maturing March 25, 2010[†]. - Minimum denominations of \$1,000 and integral multiples thereof.
+- The notes are designed for investors who seek a return of 1.50 times the appreciation of the price of Gold up to a maximum total return on the notes that will not be less than 18.00%\ at maturity.
+Investors should be willing to forgo interest and dividend payments and, if the price of the Commodity declines by more than 15%, be willing to lose up to 85% of their principal. - Senior unsecured obligations of JPMorgan Chase & Co. maturing March 25, 2010. - Minimum denominations of \$1,000 and integral multiples thereof. - The notes are expected to price on or about March 17, 2009 and are expected to settle on or about March 20, 2009.